anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

 ---------------

 This section describes the configuration that will be applied to the physical or virtual machine and an installed Operating System.
-In order for a Kubernetes Node to be conformant with the Reference Architecture it must be implemented as per the following specifications:
+For a Kubernetes Node to be conformant with the Reference Architecture, it must be implemented according to the following specifications:

 .. list-table:: Node Specifications